 Craftsmen

-A craftsmen bungalow is often signified by low handing roofs with exposed decorative rafters.
-It will have a street facing gabled roof, square columns with simple details, decorative windows and a covered front porch.
-Original designs element included brown or green paint to blend in with it’s natural surroundings.
+A craftsman bungalow is often signified by low-handling roofs with exposed decorative rafters.
+It will have a street-facing gabled roof, square columns with simple details, decorative windows, and a covered front porch.
+Original design elements included brown or green paint to blend with its natural surroundings.

 Often a California bungalow will be made of stucco, wood… either redwood horizontal planks or shingle, or a combination of both.

-A modern bungalow will have a more modern and look compared to the California and Craftsmen style brethren.
-You may see the introduction of circular columns and softened, curved features.
+A modern bungalow will have a more contemporary and look compared to the California and Craftsmen style brethren.
+You may see the introduction of circular columns and softened curved features.

 The Mission bungalow will take a traditional style and add a Spanish flair.
 Often made of stucco and having red clay roof shingles.

-The Chicago style bungalow grew up in Chicago to meet a distinct need.
-To fit on small urban lots, the Chicago style is more rectangular than square and is mostly made of brick.
+The Chicago-style bungalow grew up in Chicago to meet a distinct need.
+To fit on small urban lots, the Chicago style is more rectangular than square and is mainly made of brick.

-Prairie style bungalows were designed by Prairie School architects out of Chicago.
-Frank Lloyd Wright being the most famous.
-The Prairie style puts an emphasis on horizontal features, massive piers to hold the porch roof, lots of windows, broad chimneys and were often designed from the inside out to incorporate the surroundings with the interior living space.
+Prairie-style bungalows were designed by Prairie School architects out of Chicago.
+Frank Lloyd Wright is the most famous.
+The Prairie style put an emphasis on horizontal features, massive piers to hold the porch roof, lots of windows, and broad chimneys, and they were often designed from the inside out to incorporate the surroundings with the interior living space.

 Materials were often stone, brick or stucco.

 Work with variations of whites and lighter, neutral paint colors.
-Lighter neutral colors will help accents the natural wood work as well as make the space feel bigger.
+Lighter neutral colors will help accent the natural woodwork as well as make the space feel bigger.

 Use natural materials when decorating to help emphasize the home.
 Natural fiber carpets, wicker baskets and linen are all natural materials to compliment the space.